Rick Sharp

 Vaughan Richard Sharp (born June 1, 1948) is an England-born former professional American football tackle who played three seasons with two different teams, the Pittsburgh Steelers and Denver Broncos of the National Football League (NFL).
-He was selected by the Steelers in the 12th round of the 1970 NFL draft.
+He was selected by the Steelers 288th overall in the 12th round of the 1970 NFL draft.
 He played college football at the University of Washington for the Washington Huskies football team.